What to Do if One Breast Produces Less Milk?

 Massage

-Better milk flow can be encouraged by gently massaging the breast before and during feeding.
+Better milk flow and comfortable breastfeeding can be encouraged by gently massaging the breast before and during feedings.
 Lightly press in circular motions around the breast with your fingertips to help loosen any obstructions and encourage milk movement.

 A woman dressed in white tends to a baby on a changing table in a clean nursery.